- New Search

 - Detached Property

-Y Bwthyn is a beautifully secluded cottage, just a short walk from the centre of St. Davids, Britains smallest city.
+Y Bwthyn is a beautifully secluded holiday cottage, just a short walk from the centre of St. Davids on the Pembrokeshire coast, Britains smallest city.

 It's just a short walk into St. Davids itself, where there are plenty of smart shops, pubs, and restaurants to discover.
 Of course, the star attraction in St. Davids is the stunning cathedral of the same name, and it is a must-see destination, along with the neighboring Bishops Palace.
 Visitors cannot fail to be impressed and inspired by the cathedral, nestled into the hillside and looking out to the sea in the distance.